benclifford/parslfest-2021-monitoring/NOTES.md

 Almost nothing happens: as soon as Parsl can check the parameters for checkpointing, the task goes to a final state of `memo_done`: the task is successfully done, because of memoization rather than because execution was tried.

+## summary so far

+Those four tables: workflow, task, try and status form a tree of information about app invocations.

+Next I'll talk about some other tables which contain information about the execution environment.

+## blocks

+Some executors in parsl follow the pattern of a pool of workers running on many nodes (for example, on a large HPC system) - for example the `HighThroughputExecutor` and the `WorkQueueExecutor`.